Nick Platnauer: Playing career

 Platnauer was born in Leicester but moved to Bedford as a youngster, where began his career with his local side Bedford Town after previously been a Northampton Town apprentice.
-He began the 1978–79 campaign in the youth-team and would make his first-team debut at the end of the season.
+He began the 1978–79 campaign in the youth team and would make his first-team debut at the end of the season.
 He scored 12 goals in 125 club appearances.
 He left his position at a bank to turn professional when he was signed by Bristol Rovers manager Bobby Gould in August 1982, who paid Bedford a transfer fee of £5,000.
 Having impressed in the 1982–83 season, with the "Gas" four places and seven points outside the Third Division promotion places, he followed Bobby Gould to the First Division with Coventry City for a fee of £35,000 in August 1983.

-He played 53 games for the "Sky Blues", helping the Highfield Road outfit to finish two points above the relegation zone in 1983–84, and was voted as Player of the Year.
+He played 53 games for the "Sky Blues", helping the Highfield Road club to finish two points above the relegation zone in 1983–84, and was voted as Player of the Year.
 He switched to Birmingham City in December 1984, after Don Mackay replaced Gould as the boss at Coventry.
 Having helped relegate the "Blues" the previous season, Platnauer then helped Ron Saunders to bring top-flight football back to St Andrew's with promotion out of the Second Division in 1984–85.
-Finding the competition for first team places greater in the 1985–86 season, Platnauer joined Reading on loan in January 1986, after Saunders was sacked and replaced by John Bond.
+Finding the competition for first-team places greater in the 1985–86 season, Platnauer joined Reading on loan in January 1986, after Saunders was sacked and replaced by John Bond.
 He made seven league appearances at Elm Park, as he helped Ian Branfoot's "Royals" to top the Third Division table.

 He joined newly relegated Cardiff City in the Fourth Division on a free transfer in September 1986, thereby completing the set of all four levels of the Football League.
-After making his debut in a 1–1 draw with Halifax Town he was a regular in the 1986–87 season.
-He also featured heavily in the 1987–88 promotion winning season before helping Frank Burrows's "Bluebirds" to consolidate their third tier status in 1988–89.
+After making his debut in a 1–1 draw with Halifax Town, he was a regular in the 1986–87 season.
+He also featured heavily in the 1987–88 promotion-winning season before helping Frank Burrows's "Bluebirds" to consolidate their third-tier status in 1988–89.